Sienci-Labs/Resources/lmmk2/lmk2-add-ons/lmk2-closed-loop-steppers-2.md

 - the motor speed in your sending software
 - the direction of homing (We are now going to the back left corner by default)
+- enable homing on startup (Soft limits will be on, but hard limits will be off)

 You can tweak these settings manually, or, you can use our Macro instead!
 Simply download this macro and run it in gSender, and your settings will automatically update.
 You can click on the link below to go to a google folder and download the file (**lmk2_clsm_macro.json**).

 [Closed Loop Stepper Motor Macro](https://drive.google.com/drive/folders/1cCXB1dCWpowHjJuEUF3RIYLrTxjNG10j?usp=sharing){.align-center}

+If you are new to having limit switches, and are unfamiliar with soft and hard limits, check out our article on [Limit Switches](https://resources.sienci.com/view/lmk2-limit-switches/#using-limit-switches)

 Once you have the file, load up gSender, and go to the Macro section on the Carve tab.
 Here you can import the new macro.